breastmed/breastmed/content/services.md

   - type: plain
     content: |-
-      **Please note:** *All consultation fees are payable in advance.*

-      ### Gift cards

-      Gift cards are available from £50 in £10 increments.
-      Redeemable against any service and valid for 2 years.

       ### Cancellation policy

       Please let me know as soon as possible if you do not require an appointment.
 I appreciate lives with young children are busy and unpredictable.